-A range of learning and teaching approaches is utilised in the programme to enable flexible, student-centred learning.
-Considerable emphasis is placed on critical enquiry and dialogue to model the practice students employ in their youth & community work practice.
+A range of learning and teaching approaches is utilised on the programme to enable flexible, apprentice-centred learning.
+Considerable emphasis is placed on critical enquiry and dialogue to model the practice apprentices employ in their youth & community work practice.
 The teaching team is committed to engaging with and developing further new approaches to teaching and learning, including the full and active use of the VLE, the use of open learning resources and audio capture of lectures where appropriate.
-Emphasis is placed on working in small groups, starting from strengths and encouraging active participation.
-We aim to develop student approaches to learning that will support reflection and analysis, aiding the application of theory to practice and developing a critical awareness of the multi-dimensional influences on working with young people and communities.
+Emphasis is placed on working in small groups, starting from strengths and encouraging active participation and in some modules, apprentices act as co-producers.
+We aim to develop approaches to learning that will support reflection and analysis, aiding the application of theory to practice and developing a critical awareness of the multi-dimensional influences on working with young people and communities.

-Students are encouraged to develop confidence in using their practice as a site of analysis and to enable discussion and enhance their own and others' learning.
-Placement-based learning is central to the programme and is supported by meetings between Practice Tutors and Placement Supervisors.
-This 3-way support is central to students' learning and professional development in their role, to assist them with the task of relating and integrating theory and practice.
+Apprentices are encouraged to develop confidence in using their professional practice as a site of analysis and to enable discussion and enhance their own and others' learning.
+Work-based learning is central to the programme and is supported by regular tripartite reviews between Visiting Lecturers/Practice Tutors and Work-based Mentors/Supervisors.
+This 3-way support is central to apprentices' learning and professional development in their role, to assist them with the task of relating and integrating theory and practice.